engineeringatwork/br-coding-challenge/README.md

 If you want to see a specific show information and its associated media assets associated a user can invoke a GET request at http://localhost:8080/v1/bottlerocket/media/containers/{id} with the identifier for the media container based on the previous endpoint's response output.

+## Future Areas to Explore to improve project:

+1. Add a GCP Cloud Function/AWS Lambda endpoint that interacts with a open source API such as Trakt.tv to consume live media content such as shows and pulls associated content for the show.
+2. Authentication/Authorization of Endpointst to make endpoints HTTPS and validate OAuth2 tokens prior to invokation.

+## Closing Remarks

+I hope this sample application provides you a demonstraton of my expertise in providing Bottle Rocket the out of the box thinking and work ethic in going above and beyond the customer requirement to provide a compelling experience to our customers to make Bottle Rocket the partner of choice.